Specialist Focused Shockwave Therapy for Dupuytren's Contracture

 If the contracture is rapidly progressing, causing noticeable bending of the fingers and limiting hand function.

-For those who prefer to avoid more invasive treatments such as needle aponeurotomy or collagenase injections
+For clients who prefer to avoid needle aponeurotomy, collagenase injections or surgery.

 Palmar fascia thickening